Today's Articles

 Charles Scrutchin was born on this date in 1866.
 He was a Black lawyer.

 Charles W. Scrutchin was born in Richmond, VA, to Barbara Grafrene and William Scrutchin.
-The family moved to Georgia when he was ten years old and moved again when he was a teenager to Spokane, WA., where he graduated from high school.
+The family moved to Georgia when he was ten and moved again as a teenager to Spokane, WA., where he graduated from high school.
 In 1890, Scrutchin got his undergraduate degree from the University of Washington, which he accomplished in three years.

-Before deciding to go to law school, he worked as a Pullman Porter and hotel waiter in Detroit, Buffalo, and St. Paul, MN.
+Before attending law school, he worked as a Pullman Porter and hotel waiter in Detroit, Buffalo, and St. Paul, MN.
 After a failed marriage, Scrutchin, at 25, entered law school at the University of Michigan in Ann Arbor.
 He graduated in 1893, relocated to Chicago, and began his practice under Edward H. Morris.

-In 1894, he went back to Ann Arbor to get his Master's degree and four years later arrived in St. Paul.
-There he became friends with two Black lawyers, Frederick McGhee and William T. Francis.
+In 1894, he returned to Ann Arbor to get his Master's degree and arrived in St. Paul four years later.
+He became friends with two Black lawyers, Frederick McGhee and William T. Francis.
 Later, in 1898, Scrutchin started practicing law in Bemidji, MN.

 Scrutchin married Laura P Arnold in 1900, and like many of his professional peers, he grounded his practice in criminal law.
 During his first year, he won an acquittal for a man charged with stealing 10 tons of hay.